coins-r-us/docker-cpu-miner-zpool/README.md

 # Autoswitching ZPOOL CPU Miner

-Docker image for running an autoswitching CPU miner for Nicehash.
+This forked from https://github.com/pbutenee/docker-cpu-miner Docker image for running an autoswitching CPU miner for ZPOOL.
 The code is based on the cpu-miner-opt by JayDDee https://github.com/JayDDee/cpuminer-opt

 ## Usage